kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 (def Draw (ROO/T Draw TF1))
 ```

 With this binding, `Draw` becomes a valid Lisp function.
-By consecutively creating an extra binding for every `ROO/T` expression in the three plot statements, and thus doubling the number of statements from three to six, we get an improved notation for plotting the straight line.
+By consecutively adding another two bindings for `SetParameters` and respectively `new TF1` in the same way, and thus doubling the number of statements from three to six, we get an improved notation for plotting the graph.

 ```
 (def f (newTF1 "pyf2" l -1.
 1. 2))